AlanBerg/SakaiOAE-Open/SCRIPTS/logparser/README.md

 * --errordir= Location of directory containing log files.
 Overrides the configuration file setting.
 * --errorfile= Location of errorfile to pass.
 Overrides the configuration file setting.
 * --add_date= Set to 1 if you want a date stamp added at the end of file names
+* --debug= Set to 1 to print uncaught wanrs and errors

 ### Requires Perl YAML module